cilium/cilium/Documentation/gettingstarted/host-firewall.rst

 This document serves as an introduction to Cilium's host firewall, to enforce security policies for Kubernetes nodes.

+.. admonition:: Video
+  :class: attention

+  You can also watch a video of Cilium's host firewall in action on `eCHO Episode 40: Cilium Host Firewall <https://www.youtube.com/watch?v=GLLLcz398K0&t=288s>`__.

 Enable the Host Firewall in Cilium
 ==================================